JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

     ```

-## Customized Decoding of Database Rows
+### Beyond FetchableRecord

 **Some GRDB users eventually discover that the [FetchableRecord] protocol does not fit all situations.** Use cases that are not well handled by FetchableRecord include:

-- Your application needs polymorphic row decoding: it decodes some class or another, depending on the values contained in a database row.
+- Your application needs polymorphic row decoding: it decodes some type or another, depending on the values contained in a database row.

 - Your application needs to decode rows with a context: each decoded value should be initialized with some extra value that does not come from the database.